apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/7_ddl_dml.md

     SELECT * FROM customersSynonym;

-More information on how synonyms are resolved can be found in the appendix section on Variable Resolution.
+More information on how synonyms are resolved can be found in the [Appendix 3.
+Variable Bindings and Name Resolution](#Variable_bindings_and_name_resolution).

 #### <a id="Create_function">Create Function</a>